LCC-Robotics/LCC-Robotics-Kryptik-2024/README.md

-# LCC Robotics 2023 Repository
+# LCC Robotics 2024 Repository

 This repo contains the code for LCC's robot for Kryptik 2024, a robotics competition hosted by [CRC Robotics](https://robo-crc.ca/).

-The project is scaffolded using the [`PlatformIO`](https://platformio.org/) framework, as it allows for flexible and platform-agnostic projections with minimal configuration.
+The project is scaffolded using the [`PlatformIO`](https://platformio.org/) framework, as it allows for flexible and platform-agnostic projects for embedded applications with minimal configuration.

 ## Cloning the Repo